 The answer is in this ebook - The Next Step.

 In The Next Step, I discuss how more programs and less taxes can be achieved through non-tax revenue, providing an alternative to an endless, ideological cycle of stalemate.

 – How we have already begun this.

 – How it can be done better.

 – Why it needs to happen in the first place.

 Is the content in this ebook politically leaning to one side or the other?
-No, it's learning to both.
-Each side has valid concerns.
+No, it's leaning to BOTH.
+Each side has valid concerns about government revenue.
 If the truth existed on any one side, it wouldn't just be a side.
 It would be the whole.
 The only whole truth about any side is that everybody ends up divided.
 Taxes and the programs they fund are about people, not politics.
-It’s people who need them and it's people who are paying for them.
+It’s people who need those programs and it's people who are paying for them.

 In The Next Step, you will find a list of all non-tax possibilities of funding currently in existance, including those which are ideas for new approaches.
 Elsewhere, you will be hard pressed to find such a list in one place.
 Another difficult thing to find is discussion about how to improve those sources or why they should happen at all.
 Here, you will find all of that.
 To the date of publication, this ebook is the only source of its kind.

 IN THE PRESS